Quick Answer

 - More than 60% of insured adults say they have experienced a surprise medical bill or unexpected cost not covered by their plan, according to a Commonwealth Fund 2025 survey.

 1. What type of plan are you considering?
-As you conduct your own research on health insurance quotes, it becomes clear that every insurance company has something to offer.
-Make sure that you compare the plans you are researching before you make your financial decision.
-The four most common plan types are Health Maintenance Organizations (HMOs), Preferred Provider Organizations (PPOs), Exclusive Provider Organizations (EPOs), and High-Deductible Health Plans (HDHPs) — each with distinct network rules and cost structures, as explained by HealthCare.gov’s plan type guide.
-HDHPs, for example, are frequently paired with a Health Savings Account (HSA), which allows you to set aside pre-tax dollars for qualified medical expenses; the IRS set the 2026 HSA contribution limit at $4,300 for individuals and $8,550 for families, according to IRS Publication 969.
-Understand the role the policy will play for you as it pertains to the needs of you and your family.
-Insurance is an important financial decision, and you should make sure that you are covered for medical expense, prescriptions, surgical situations, and more.
-Also consider what else your insurance policy covers as it relates to anything that takes place after surgery.
-What about therapy?
-These are important aspects of your health insurance to cover.
+Every insurance company has something different to offer, and the plan structure shapes nearly every other aspect of your coverage.
+The four most common plan types are Health Maintenance Organizations (HMOs), Preferred Provider Organizations (PPOs), Exclusive Provider Organizations (EPOs), and High-Deductible Health Plans (HDHPs), each with distinct network rules and cost structures, as explained by HealthCare.gov’s plan type guide.
+HDHPs are frequently paired with a Health Savings Account (HSA), which allows you to set aside pre-tax dollars for qualified medical expenses; the IRS set the 2026 HSA contribution limit at $4,300 for individuals and $8,550 for families, according to IRS Publication 969.
+Think carefully about what the policy needs to do for you and your family, medical expenses, prescriptions, surgical care, and any follow-up treatment.
+Post-surgical therapy is a detail many people overlook until they need it.

 | Plan Type | Requires Referrals? | Out-of-Network Coverage? | Avg.
 Monthly Premium (Individual, 2026) | HSA Compatible? |